Hiring

 Computer Facilities

 Every faculty member is equipped with a computer (PC or Mac, depending on individual preferences) that is connected to nearby laser printers, but most faculty members have printers in their own offices.
-Faculty requests of individual software purchases are subject to budget constraints but have normally been fulfilled.
+Faculty requests of individual software purchases are subject to budget constraints, but have normally been fulfilled.

-The Department of Economics can also provide access to a number of work stations (HP700, organized in a cluster and equipped with statistical software) and to a SuperComputer (HP CONVEX-SPP2000, intended for working in batch mode).
+The Department of Economics can also provide access to a number of work stations (HP700, organized in a cluster and equipped with statistical software) and to a Super-Computer (HP CONVEX-SPP2000, intended for working in batch mode).

 The Graduate Program